-Ukraine pushes back against ‘whiff of Munich’ comparison from UK defence secretary
+Ukraine criticises UK defence secretary over ‘whiff of Munich’ comments

 Show all 50

+Mr Prystaiko warned that the panic being caused by the west sounding the alarm could be playing into President Putin’s hands.

-Responding to Mr Wallace’s Munich reference, the diplomat told BBC Radio 4’s Broadcasting House: "It’s not the best time for us to offend our partners in the world, reminding them of this act which actually not bought peace but the opposite, it bought war.
+He said: “It’s not the best time for us to offend our partners in the world, reminding them of this act which actually not bought peace but the opposite, it bought war.

-"There’s panic everywhere not just in people’s minds but in financial markets as well," he added, warning it is "hurting the Ukrainian economy on sort of the same level as people leaving the embassy".
+“There’s panic everywhere, not just in people’s minds, but in financial markets as well,” he added, warning it is “hurting the Ukrainian economy on sort of the same level as people leaving the embassy”.

+The Royal United Services Institute’s Russia expert, Mark Galeotti, said that the comments were “unfortunate, not least because it obviously casts the Russians as Nazi Germany”.

+For a country “which lost so much in the Second World War, which still calls it the Great Patriotic War” it was a “very neuralgic point”, he said.

 Mr Wallace’s cabinet colleague Brandon Lewis sought to clarify the comment, suggesting the defence secretary was referring not to appeasement, but to the way in which hopes that peace could be secured by diplomatic means were dashed by a dictator set on war.